-Nearly 700 middle and high school students gathered to present their extensive historical research at the 2019 Maryland History Day competition.
-The competition, held on May 11 at University of Maryland, Baltimore County (UMBC), is the culmination of a year-long program from Maryland Humanities
+Nearly 600 middle and high school students submitted projects online to present their extensive historical research at the 2020 Maryland History Day competition.
+The competition, virtual this year, is the culmination of a year-long program from Maryland Humanities.

 Maryland Humanities announces the CARES (Coronavirus Aid, Relief, and Economic Security) Act Emergency Relief Grants, a new funding opportunity for Maryland nonprofits who offer humanities programming as a significant part of their mission.
 The application deadlin is May 11 at 11:59 P.M.

 April 30, 2020